Pre-Athletic Training

 Graduates typically continue their education in athletic training programs to become certified athletic trainers.
 Job titles include:

-Salary and job projections come from national averages in the Bureau of Labor Statistics and other sources, including Glassdoor, Indeed, and industry-specific posts and publications.
+Salary and job projections come from the National Athletic Trainers’ Association Salary Survey data.
 The data is meant to provide you with an idea of career options and salary ranges, not as a guarantee of obtaining these positions after graduation.
-These represent national averages and may vary by source and time frame collected.
+These represent national averages and may vary depending on the source and time frame of collection.
 Actual salaries vary by region.
 Some jobs may require additional training or graduate education.

 As a Lynchburg pre-athletic training student, you'll: